Also Featured In

 The museum in Chicago's Lincoln Park neighborhood is filled with compelling exhibits about the city's history and it's free for ALL kids 12 and under and free for Illinois residents 18 and younger....
 Read More

 The museum in Chicago's Lincoln Park neighborhood is filled with compelling exhibits about the city's history and it's free for ALL kids 12 and under and free for Illinois residents 18 and younger.
-Chicago: Crossroads of America, the Museum's cornerstone exhibition, offers family-friendly experiences such as climbing aboard the city's oldest train car 'L' car no. 1 and steam locomotive, the Pioneer.
+Chicago: Crossroads of America, the Museum's cornerstone exhibition, offers family-friendly experiences: climb aboard the city's oldest train car 'L' car no. 1 and steam locomotive, the Pioneer.
 Two self-guided audio tours enhance the experience for teens and adults.
-Even the youngest will go for the Sensing Chicago exhibition in which kids can explore the city's history through their five senses.
-Facing Freedom in America (designed for grades 5 through 12) spotlights eight moments in our nation's past when Americans struggled over the meaning of freedom, including the Civil War, Slavery, and the 1963 Chicago School Boycott.
-Check the web site for impressive temporary exhibits, such as Amplified: Chicago Blues, that should thrill teenagers.
+Even the youngest will go for Sensing Chicago in which kids can explore the city's history through their five senses.
+Facing Freedom in America (designed for grades 5 through 12) spotlights eight moments in our nation's past when Americans struggled over the meaning of freedom, including the Civil War and the 1963 Chicago School Boycott.
+Impressive temporary exhibits, like Millions of Moments (one of the largest newspaper photograph collections ever acquired by an American museum), appeal to teens.

 - Mon,: Wed-Sat; 9:30am-4:30pm